elisemoe/FLL-Team-Resources/README.md

 * Competition: presentation

 ## Typical Practice Schedule
-* Come in and set-up practice board
+* Arrive and set-up practice board
 * Team meeting.
 What did I get done last time, what am I working on today, what would I like help with?
 * Divide up and and get to work on tasks
 * Meet up 15 minutes before practice ends to talk about what was frustrating today, what went well, what are we excited for, etc. Update planning board cards to reflect accomplishments.